Sami Blood: Plot

 A group of young soldiers pass her on their way to a dance and Elle-Marja sneaks after them.
 For a couple of hours she gets to experience how it feels to have the respect of others and be treated with decency by them without question.
 She dances with a boy called Niklas, who lives in Uppsala, and Elle-Marja makes up her mind that she will leave Sápmi and go south to Uppsala to study.
 She tells Niklas that her name is Christina, and does not mention her ethnicity.
-However, her sister, who has told the school secretary about Elle-Marja's sneaking off, arrives with the secretary and Elle-Marja is forcibly removed from the dance and given a spanking with a switch.
+However, her sister, who has told the school secretary about Elle-Marja's sneaking off, arrives with the secretary and Elle-Marja is forcibly removed from the dance and beaten with a switch.

 Elle-Marja approaches her teacher and asks if she can get a written recommendation to continue her studies in Uppsala.
 The teacher informs Elle-Marja that she is 'bright' but that the Sami people lack the sort of intelligence needed for higher studies.
-She claims that the Sami are 'needed' in northern Sweden and supposedly do not adapt well to urban settings.
+She claims that she is needed in northern Sweden or her culture will die out, and Sami supposedly do not adapt well to urban settings.
 Hearing this, Elle-Marja decides to run away to Uppsala, steals some clothes from a woman on a train, and burns her gaeptie.
 She invites herself to stay with Niklas' family.
-After being reluctantly let into the home for a night, Niklas' parents ask Elle-Marja to leave, revealing to their son that they know their guest is Sami.
+After being reluctantly let into the home for a night and having had sex with Niklas, Niklas' parents ask Elle-Marja to leave, revealing to their son that they know their guest is Sami.
 Elle-Marja is then forced to sleep outside in the Botanical Garden.